 Use this form to set out your reasons for contesting a planning and environment case at VCAT.
 These written reasons are called your statement of grounds.
-If you need assistance with this form call 1300 018 228 or email us at admin@vcat.vic.gov.au .
-CASE DETAILS 对性种类似。中国是他国际统治中国的,在第 2 Date that statement of grounds must be re This is on the notice you received or the sign at t the site.
-VCAT reference number P24 Site address 43 ATKINS YOUR DETAILS 的ASSESSED TO THE RESIDENCE SEEDS Name (objector, authority, company, other) BERNARD ROONEY Contact person if different to above Telephone/Mobile 0409182356 Give us an email and another address for serving documents We email copies of orders, including the final decision, if you are a party.
+If you need assistance with this form call 1300 018 228 or email us at admin@vcat.vic.gov.au.

+Date that stater This is on the no ment of gro otice you re 18th November 2019

+VCAT reference number P2479 1201 8

+Site address 43 ATKINSONS LANE DENNINGTON

+Name (objector, authority, company, other) BERNARD ROONEY

+Contact person if different to above

+Telephone/Mobile 0409182356

+We email copies of orders, including the final decision, if you are a party.
 We do not send a printed copy as well.

 If you do not give us an email, printed orders may arrive after the decision is published and after other parties get it by email.

 If you give us your email address, it will be available on VCAT's records.
 These may be inspected by other parties and media.

 We do not accept any responsibility for emails not received due to changes in address, firewall or other security measures attached to your email account.

-Other address (this must be in Victoria) broonen-jack@hotmail.com 25 WALTER CRS.
-WARRNAMBOOK YOUR PARTICIPATION IN HEARINGS ☐ I intend to appear and present a submission at the hearing.
+Email brooney-jack@hotmail.com Other address (this must be in Victoria) 25 WALTER CRS.
+WARRNAMBOOC nds.

 Fees apply.
+No fee applies.

-I do not intend to participate in the hear VCAT to consider my statement of grou If you do not intend to participate in the hearing, you will not be a party to the proceeding.
+\square I do not intend to participate in the hearing, but want VCAT to consider my statement of grounds.

+If you do not intend to participate in the hearing, you will not be a party to the proceeding.
 VCAT considers your statement of grounds in any contested hearing but will not send you further correspondence.
-FEES authorization at the bearing If you do not now the fee at the time